Frendl/Mars/README.md

 ## Notes to the user:
 Some of the SOL dates and camera options do not bring back any images, keep this in mind if your selection results in a dry off-black screen.
-The images taken on this mission may be some of the first few products made on mars.
+The images taken on this mission may be some of the first few products made on Mars.
 Neat.